 Turas – Éire Fhíorúil sa Cheoil / Virtual Ireland in Music

-This virtual-performance DVD and movie is a Covid-era response to the absence of live performance.
+This DVD and movie is a Covid-era response to the absence of live performance.
 It is a TV-style documentary of still images with music, linked sequentially in Traditional tunes named for each county on the island of Ireland and its Diaspora regions of England and the USA.
 The imagery and music embody hundreds of the key elements with which Irish music engages, as found among the data in the encyclopedia Companion to Irish Traditional Music .
 These are presented as a county-by-county, old and new, tunes/song repertoire linked to places by visual images.

 Turas is both an audio-visual parade and a comprehensive inventory of Irish Traditional music, song and dance in its places and communities.
 The music covers all tune-types; its images demonstrate the artistic drive, achievement and contemporary and historical engagement among Irish Traditional music performers, facilitators, teachers and consumers.
-The 840 pictures denote repertoire, social contexts, gender, age, historical era, political and religious partialities, organisations, regional topography, urban and rural, teaching, publication, promotion, broadcasting, media, celebration and honours.
-The artistic purpose of this is to culturally and geographically celebrate the music’s scale, open-ness, modernity and links to the past, roots in Ireland and trans-national appeal – the aesthetic and emotional attraction of Traditional music as a contemporary artform.
+The c.
+700 pictures denote repertoire, social contexts, gender, age, historical era, political and religious partialities, organisations, regional topography, urban and rural, teaching, publication, promotion, broadcasting, media, celebration and honours.
+The artistic purpose of this is to culturally and geographically acknowledge and celebrate the music’s scale, open-ness, modernity and links to the past, roots in Ireland and trans-national appeal – the aesthetic and emotional attraction of Traditional music as a contemporary artform.

 The Turas video

 The full video is available for viewing in two formatsL